 Drink Water and Stay Hydrated

 This is a pretty straightforward one.
-You’ll want to make sure that you have some amount of water with you when you are participating in one of these classes.
+You’ll want to make sure that you have some amount of water with you when you are participating in one of these spin bike classes.
 Some people recommend one bottle, others recommend two.
 Generally we recommend taking one to start with and if you find yourself running out in the middle of the session, then you will want to start bringing a second bottle for future sessions.
 Bringing multiple bottles might feel a bit like overkill and you might get self-conscious about it, but it’s better than having a dry throat in the middle of a spin class.

 Water helps transport nutrients, allowing you to maintain a high level of energy.
 Of course, you don’t want to overdo the drinking while you are exercising.
 According to the American Council on Exercise, you’ll want to drink 8 ounces of water 20 to 30 minutes before you start exercising or during your warm-up.
 Then, drink 7 to 10 ounces of water every 10 to 20 minutes during exercise.
 Once you are done with the class, drink 8 ounces of water no more than 30 minutes after you exercise.
-This should keep you well hydrated and ready for the evening or the next day.
+This should keep you well hydrated for cycling and ready for the evening or the next day.

 If Needed, Take A Break